How Scaffolding Could Change the Way Your Child Learns

 • Example: Have your students gather in a small group surrounded by a larger group in two circles.
 Have the smaller group in the center engage in an activity, showing the larger group how it’s done.

 2. Break it into bite-sized pieces.
-Take larger concepts and break them down into more manageable pieces, teaching mini lessons to progressively move students toward a deeper understanding.
+Break larger concepts down into more manageable pieces, teaching mini lessons to progressively move students toward a deeper understanding.

-• Example: Have students read an excerpt from a larger text and discuss vocabular and core concepts before reading the larger text, using the understanding they’ve already developed.
+• Example: Have students read an excerpt from a larger text and discuss vocabulary and core concepts before reading the larger text, using the understanding they’ve already developed.

-• Example: Teach students to tie their shoes by first showing them a completed bow then show them multiple ways to tie one.
+• Example: Teach students to tie their shoes by showing them a completed bow and multiple ways to tie one.
 Let the students practice on their own, guiding them as needed.

 4. Make time for verbal processing.
 No matter their learning style, all students need time to process new information.
 Verbally communicating the idea and articulating their understanding can help the learning process.